 The composition of the opposing rebel side was complex.
 Both Hindus and Muslims fought in the rebel ranks.
 Not only soldiers, but also many civilians were drawn into the revolt against British colonial rule.
 The rebel force exhibited a strong degree of disorganisation, despite a nominal deference to the Mughal monarch in Delhi.
 Bahadur Shah II (1775-1862) had been relegated by the British to a mere titular role lacking any political clout.
 During the Mutiny, this octogenarian gained a sense of revivalist importance for only a few months prior to his capture in September 1857.

-During the EIC administration of Lord Dalhousie, vast chunks of Indian territory were swallowed up between 1848 and 1856, culminating in the annexation of Oudh (Awadh, now in Uttar Pradesh), an event which aroused strong resentment amongst the native population.
+During the EIC administration of Lord Dalhousie, vast chunks of Indian territory were swallowed up between 1848 and 1856, culminating in the annexation of Oudh (Awadh, now in Uttar Pradesh), an event arousing strong resentment amongst the native population.
 The local ruler was deposed and exiled to Calcutta; widespread unemployment and rising costs resulted.
 Many of the rebel sepoys (soldiers) came from this territory, being upper class Hindus of a rural background.
 Numerous sepoys were brahmans (brahmins), a caste generally associated with priestly activity.
 In the absence of sufficient career opportunity for priests, many brahmans adopted secular roles.
 High caste sepoys were recruited by the Bengal Army, mainly from Uttar Pradesh and Bihar.

 The EIC permitted a strong degree of Protestant Christian evangelism in India.
 This activity was furthered by some British military officers.
 Many Hindus and Muslims reacted to this ideological advance, cultivating a belief that the Company were trying to convert them en masse.
 This mood tended to be reinforced by the increasing aloofness of British military officers from native troops, the linguistic barrier being formidable.
 An underlying racial superiority complex was fostered by too many colonialists.

-The EIC fatally alienated many Indian aristocrats via the annexation programme and a denial of adoption rights for native princes.
+The EIC fatally alienated many Indian aristocrats, via the annexation programme and a denial of adoption rights for native princes.
 Substantial taxes were exacted from the Indian people.
 Land tax was often demanded before the crop was raised.
 The EIC is also associated with torture on the part of officers.
-These factors, and many more, combined into a widespread resentment of colonial rule.
+These factors, and many more, combined in a widespread resentment of colonial rule.
 The resultant violence projected the anger of different social strata against the manipulative British administrators.

 One of the triggers for rebellion comprised the well known cartridge issue.
-The new Enfield rifle cartridges were rumoured to be greased with animal fat, a situation evocative of religious aversion to cow and pork fat by Hindus and Muslims respectively.
+The new Enfield rifle cartridges were rumoured to be greased with animal fat, a factor evocative of religious aversion to cow and pork fat by Hindus and Muslims respectively.
 Despite precautions taken by the EIC in this respect, a belief became widespread that the new cartridges were part of a British plan to convert all Indians to Christianity.
 Some British military officers handled this matter very insensitively.
 The major reaction occurred at Meerut in May 1857, when 85 reluctant sepoys (averse to the cartridges) were imprisoned and afflicted with severe sentences.
 This injustice provoked dramatic violence.

 The EIC made ruthless efforts to quell the mutiny in the Punjab zone, via agents like Brigadier John Nicholson.
 The colonial army resorted to the infamous “blowing from a gun,” meaning execution by cannon.
 Many rebellious sepoys were shot by rifles, hanged, or sabred.
 Both sides in this civil war exhibited a violence impossible to condone.
 The rebels at least had strong cause for grievance; the EIC were merely resorting to severe measures designed to regain colonial ascendancy.

 The Mughal emperor was taken prisoner by Captain William Hodson in September 1857.
-This officer became a hero at this juncture.
+That officer became a hero at this juncture.
 Hodson tarnished his reputation soon after, when he shot dead three Mughal princes in front of a resentful crowd outside the city.
 The vengeance drive was completely out of control.

 Meanwhile, infamous massacres occurred at Kanpur (known to the British as Cawnpore).
 The episodes at Satichaura Ghat and the Bibighar became very well known in England, involving the tragic deaths of hundreds of British men, women, and children.
 A grim vengeance campaign was conducted by officers like General James Neill, who humiliated and executed numerous rebels and civilians who were not participants in the Bibighar massacre of British women and children (only five murderers were involved in that unpleasant event, after sepoys refused to participate).
-Neill was a Protestant Christian, and tended to treat the situation as a religious war.
+Neill, a Protestant Christian, tended to treat the situation as a religious war.